datacamp-content-public/datavizforhumanitarians/chapter1.md

 key: 6c02af1e65
 ```

-Isnt this easy?
   We're going to keep the same scatter but play with a couple more options to get you more excited about qplot.

 Specifically, we're going to:

 1.  add labels to the x and y axis using _xlab_ and _ylab_
-2.  change the transparency of the dots by adjusting the _alpha_
+2.  add in how the cut of a diamond affects the price usng _shape_
-3.  instead of using color to represent the clarity, use _alpha_
+3.  explore changing the transparency of the graph by adjusting the _alpha_

 qplot(x, y, data=, color=, fill=, shape=, size=, alpha=, geom=, method=, formula=, facets=, xlim=, ylim=, xlab=, ylab=, main=, _sub=)_